 This work builds on previous work by the CEC, published in Scientific Guidelines for Designing Resilient Marine Protected Area Networks in a Changing Climate (CEC 2012), the Rapid Vulnerability Assessment Tool (CEC 2017), the Coastal Impact Mitigation and Adaption Toolkit (to be released in 2019), and the Blue Carbon work (2013-2017).
 Together, this body of work provided new tools, knowledge and data developed with and for MPA practitioners in the three countries; the current project provides a unique opportunity to broaden the impact and scope of this work.
 Pacific coast pilot MPAs engaged in the previous projects have had the opportunity to build on their experience in advancing their adaptation work, and their experience will be shared with new audiences through this project.
-Training of trainers will build capacity to manage shared resources and provide opportunity to include planning for disastrous events and incorporating nature-based solutions in MPA adaptation strategies, and to disseminate the existing and proposed work to international audiences to whom coastal and marine adaptation is a significant priority, continuing the important contribution of the NAMPAN to this conversation with other international MPA networks.
+Training of trainers will build capacity to manage shared resources and provide opportunities for expanded managerial collaboration among the network of North American MPAs.
+The project offers a new opportunity to include planning for disastrous events and incorporating nature-based solutions in MPA adaptation strategies, and to disseminate the existing and proposed work to international audiences to whom coastal and marine adaptation is a significant priority, continuing the important contribution of the NAMPAN to this conversation with other international MPA networks.